100% UK Development Finance For Property Developers

 Credibility

-To maximise equity, mobilise quickly and ultimately get ahead in the property development game, borrowing from the big UK banks isn’t always a viable option.
-Rates are low but deposits are big, which means paying away profit shares or limiting yourself to smaller sites.
-Working with a broker with the right expertise, knowledge and relationships to navigate the market, can help you mitigate risk and find the lender that’s right for you.
+To maximise equity, mobilise quickly, and get ahead in the property development game, borrowing from the big UK banks isn’t always the most viable option.
+Rates may be low, but deposits are large — meaning developers can end up paying away profit shares or limiting themselves to smaller sites.
+Working with a broker with the right expertise, knowledge, and relationships to navigate the market can help mitigate risk and identify the lender that’s right for a specific project.

 The Capital Stack

-The Capital Stack is the structure of your development finance, or the different layers that fund a scheme.
-The typical stack has three layers, and normally includes senior debt, mezzanine debt and equity.
+The capital stack is the structure of your development finance — the different layers that fund a scheme.
+The typical stack has three layers: senior debt, mezzanine debt, and equity.

-• Debts are repaid from the bottom up, so the higher up the lender, the bigger the risk they incur and the more expensive the debt
+- Debts are repaid from the bottom up, so the higher up the stack a lender sits, the greater the risk they carry and the more expensive their debt.

-• Equity is always at the top of the stack, followed by mezzanine or 2nd charge, with senior lending (1st charge) at the bottom
+- Equity sits at the top of the stack, followed by mezzanine (second charge), with senior lending (first charge) at the bottom.

-• Lenders will want visibility of your capital stack to see where they fit in your hierarchy of funding
+- Lenders will want visibility of the full capital stack to understand where they sit in the hierarchy of funding.

-• This lets them determine the potential ROI vs. level of risk
+- This lets them assess the potential return relative to the level of risk.

-• Deposit requirements typically range from 10%-35%, so for a development with costs of £10m, a deposit could vary by as much as £2.5m, creating a huge opportunity cost from lost equity if your deposit is 35% rather than 10%
+- Deposit requirements typically range from 10% to 35%.
+On a development with £10m of costs, a deposit could vary by as much as £2.5m — a substantial opportunity cost in lost equity between a 10% and a 35% deposit requirement.

-• When a lender requests a large deposit, an obvious route is to secure an investor on a profit share basis, but this will often prove to be a false economy
+- Where a lender requests a large deposit, bringing in an investor on a profit share basis is one option, but this can prove a false economy.

-• Experiment with different loan structures to avoid hefty profit share payments
+- Experimenting with different loan structures can help avoid hefty profit share payments.

 Personal Guarantees